nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test case: Deleting a show based on list index
    1. Condition: Range of shows must be within size of show list.
    2. Command: `delete 1` <br>
       Expected: Show at specified index is deleted from the list.
-Deleted show details shown in the result display.
+Deleted show details shown in the result display.<br><br>
 4. Test case: Invalid delete index
    1. Condition: Range of shows must be outside of list size.
    2. Command: `delete 0` `delete` `delete <out_of_bound_integer>` <br>